ignatiojulian/ignatiojulian/README.md

 iOS Developer
 -------------

-I've been learning in Mobile App for 2 years++, Focused on mobile application development also currently deep dive into iOS App Development.
+I've been in Mobile App for 4 years++, Focused on mobile application development also currently deep dive into iOS App Development.
 I also ever involved and contribute in several project across industry such as ecommerce & banking mobile app

 *   🌍  I'm based in Jakarta, ID
 *   🖥️  See my portfolio at [MyPersonalWebsite](http://ignatiojulian.netlify.app)
 *   ✉️  You can contact me at [ignatiojulian@gmail.com](mailto:ignatiojulian@gmail.com)
-*   🚀  I'm currently working on [Astro](https://www.astronauts.id)
-*   🧠  I'm learning iOS Development

 ### Skills